iewnfod/CAIE-Code-Extension/README.md

-# CAIE-Code-Extension README
+# caie-pseudocode-language-support README

-This is the README for your extension "CAIE-Code-Extension".
+This is the README for your extension "caie-pseudocode-language-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features